Up to 50% off sofas & mattresses — limited‑time deals.

 We record:

-• Cover fiber content and weave style
+• Cover fiber content and surface construction

 Step 2 – Test Environment And Bedding Control

-For every mattress we:
+For every mattress, we:

-• Record humidity during key cooling tests
+• Record humidity during key cooling sessions

 Step 3 – Baseline Surface Temperature Readings

 Before any body heat enters the picture, we record baseline surface temperatures.
+This gives us a clean starting point for everything that follows.

 Our sequence: